 Choose the variation of voices that appear in the Siri Voice option.
 Some languages may not have a variety of voices.

 Choose a preferred voice for Siri.
 Some languages may only have one voice.

 Turn voice feedback (spoken responses) from Siri on or off.
 If you turn feedback off, the response from Siri is shown in the Siri window but is not spoken.

 Delete Siri and Dictation interactions you’ve performed on this Mac from Apple servers.
 See Delete Siri and Dictation history.

 Choose the apps that Siri can learn from and make suggestions in.
 See Customise Siri suggestions.

 (available when you click Siri Suggestions & Privacy)

-Click to learn how Siri sends the things you say and other information such as your name, your contacts, and other data to Apple to understand you better and recognize what you say.
+Click to learn how Siri sends the things you say and other information such as your name, your contacts and other data to Apple to understand you better and recognise what you say.